pvcraven/web-development-class/source/semester_1/assignments/01_basic_html/basic_html.rst

 * Build team dynamics

 It is also possible to make pair programming a *bad* experience.
 Particularly if the observer pulls out his or her phone.
-Therefore, if someone pulls out their phone they will be asked to leave, and counted as absent.
+Keep your phone put away, and keep on task while working on this assignment.

-I will assign the pairs.
-It is my plan to keep switching pairs, so you'll get to work with several people in class.
+I will assign the pairs for this assignment.
+I will keep switching pairs, so you'll get to work with several people in class.

 When pair programming, you have a "driver" who is at the keyboard.
 You also